-Intermittent iron and folic acid supplementation in menstruating women
+Intermittent iron and folic acid supplementation in adult women and adolescent girls

-WHO recommends intermittent iron and folic acid supplementation as a public health intervention in menstruating women living in settings where anaemia is highly prevalent, to improve their haemoglobin concentrations and iron status and reduce the risk of anaemia.
+In populations where the prevalence of anaemia among nonpregnant women of reproductive age is 20% or higher, intermittent iron and folic acid supplementation is recommended as a public health intervention in menstruating women, to improve their haemoglobin concentrations and iron status and reduce the risk of anaemia.

 Additional information for this recommendation, including a suggested scheme for supplementation, can be found in the guidance summary and in the guideline, under 'WHO documents' below.

 This is one of several WHO recommendations on iron and folic acid supplementation.
 The full set of recommendations can be found in 'Full set of recommendations'.

 Intermittent iron supplementation for reducing anaemia and its associated impairments in menstruating women